-Though brutish on the outside, the G-Class's interior is another story.
-This is still a Mercedes, after all, and a 6-figure one at that.
+Though brutish on the outside, the 2015 MB G-Class's interior is another story.
+This is still a Mercedes, after all.
 Its cabin is almost entirely handcrafted and features premium leather that covers the seats and dash.
 Polished wood and chrome accents abound.
 Controls are a fine mix of utilitarian (the three prominent locking-differential buttons displayed front and center) and elegant (a crisp, 7-inch tablet-style command screen).
 The G's squared shape means headroom is practically unlimited, but taller occupants may wish for more legroom.
 Cargo capacity is generous: over 45 cubic feet behind the 2nd-row seats and nearly 80 with them folded.

-While even Range Rovers have softened their lines over the years, the latest Mercedes-Benz G-Class retains the boxy, upright look that has made it recognizable for decades.
+While even Range Rovers have softened their lines, the Mercedes-Benz G-Class for 2015 retains the same boxy, upright look.
 Aerodynamic it's not, but the G-Wagen's design is honest, masculine and pragmatic thanks to the interior roominess it affords.
 At just 184.5 inches long, the G is actually shorter than the Mercedes M-Class SUV.
-Last year's updates that included LED daytime running lights, electrically folding mirrors and a fresh grille for the AMG version add touches of modern, but for the most part the G remains the boxy beast it's always been.
+Recent upgrades such as LED daytime running lights, electrically folding mirrors and a fresh grille for the AMG version add touches of modern, but for the most part the G remains the boxy beast it's always been.
 You're likely to either be enthralled or repelled by its machismo.

-The Manufacturer’s Suggested Retail Price (MSRP) of the 2014 Mercedes-Benz G-Class is just over $115,000 for the G550 and tops $136,000 for the G63 AMG.
+The Manufacturer’s Suggested Retail Price (MSRP) of the 2015 Mercedes-Benz G-Class luxury SUV is just over $116,000 for the G550 and tops $138,000 for the G63 AMG.
 At these prices, the G-Class is among the highest-priced SUVs available.
-Rivals at these price points include the Porsche Cayenne Turbo (roughly $111,000) and Cayenne Turbo S ($147,000), and Autobiography editions of the Land Rover Range Rover ($136,000).
+Rivals at these price points include the Porsche Cayenne Turbo (roughly $112,000) and Cayenne Turbo S ($147,000), and Autobiography editions of the Land Rover Range Rover ($138,000).
 If you're among the select group of buyers in the market for a G-Wagen, be sure to check the Fair Purchase Price to see what others in your area are paying before sealing the deal.
 As for resale value, we expect the G-Class to retain its value better than the Range Rover but not as well as the Porsche Cayenne, which last year was crowned as Best Luxury Mid-Size SUV/Crossover in Kelley Blue Book's Best Resale Value Awards.

 Both the G550 and the even more loaded G63 are stuffed with amenities and capability.
-Included in each model are leather and wood interior, navigation, rearview camera and 12-speaker/450-watt harman/kardon AM/FM/CD/DVD audio system with HD Radio, Bluetooth audio streaming and USB input.
-Other features include heated and cooled front seats, heated rear seats, and power-folding side mirrors.
-AMG models add richer designo leather, 20-inch wheels, high-performance brakes and sport exhaust pipes that peek out the sides.
-Enabling the G-Wagen's off-road prowess are permanent all-wheel drive with a 2-speed transfer case and three lockable differentials (center, rear and front).
+Included in each model are a leather-and-wood interior, navigation, rearview camera and 12-speaker/450-watt harman/kardon AM/FM/CD/DVD audio system with HD Radio, Bluetooth audio streaming and USB input.
+Other features include heated and cooled front seats, heated rear seats and power-folding side mirrors.
+AMG models add richer Designo leather, 20-inch wheels, high-performance brakes and sport exhaust pipes that peek out the sides.
+Enabling the G-Wagen's off-road prowess is permanent all-wheel drive with a 2-speed transfer case and three lockable differentials (center, rear and front).

-The 2014 G-Class is stuffed to the gills in standard form, and being a low-volume vehicle it doesn't have the usual list of options and packages like most other Mercedes-Benz vehicles.
-Customers who want further exclusivity can get it with Mercedes' designo selection of exterior color schemes and interior trims.
+The 2015 G-Class is stuffed to the gills in standard form, and being a low-volume vehicle it doesn't have the usual list of options and packages like most other Mercedes-Benz vehicles.
+Customers who want further exclusivity can get it with Mercedes' Designo selection of exterior color schemes and interior trims.
 Also available are subscriptions to mbrace, Mercedes' suite of mobile apps, concierge and other services.

 SCULPTED FRONT BUCKET SEATS